Day School Programs > High School/Transition

 - Vocational Skills – including the development of sustained attention and motor sequencing, micro-entrepreneurship, retail, gardening maintenance, sales, construction and production activities.

-- Community-based Instruction (CBI) – Students receive daily direct insurrection both on campus and within the community.
+- Community-based Instruction (CBI) – Students receive daily direct instruction both on campus and within the community.
 Providing regular instruction in a variety of settings ensures that student learning generalizes (or occurs) across multiple environments.
-Some examples of community-based activities include (but are not limited to): public libraries, recreation centers, restaurants, stores, parks, theaters, bowling alleys and other local businesses for recreational, academic, social and vocational experiences.
+Some examples of community-based activities include (but are not limited to): public libraries, recreation centers, restaurants, stores, parks, theaters, bowling alleys, local businesses, museums, public transportation, zoo, SeaWorld, malls, etc.